 Study music with our exceptional faculty, dedicated to the development of each child's artistic potential in an encouraging, supportive environment.

-Sing outstanding choral repertoire with other talented young people, who share their passion for music and singing in perfect harmony.
+Sing outstanding choral repertoire with other talented young people, who share their passion for music and singing.

 Learn to sing, develop their voices, gain performance skills and experience.

 Acquire and expand musicianship and music reading skills.

 Perform with professional musicians, artists, choirs, and orchestras.

 Represent Los Angeles and the US on domestic and international tours.

 Sing songs of various genres and styles, in many different languages.